Cloth Interactive Transformer for Virtual Try-On: Experiments

-\textbf{Implementation Details.} In our experiments, the settings are similar to CP-VTON and CP-VTON+.
-We set $\lambda_{1} {=} \lambda_{VGG} {=} \lambda_{mask} {=} 1$ and $\lambda_{ref} {=} 0.5$ during training.
+Our training settings are similar to CP-VTON and CP-VTON+.
 Both stages are trained for 200K steps with batch size 4.
 Moreover, for Adam optimizer, $\beta_{1}$ and $\beta_{2}$ are set to 0.5 and 0.999, respectively.
 The learning rate was firstly fixed at 0.0001 for the first 100K steps and then linearly decayed to zero for the rest of the steps.
-All input images are resized to $256 {\times} 192$ and the output images have the same resolution.
+All input images are resized to $256 {\times} 192$, and the output images have the same resolution.
+The source code and trained models are available at \href{https://github.com/Amazingren/CIT}{https://github.com/Amazingren/CIT}.